Catholic Charities, Diocese of Joliet

 Case Management Services

 Offering frail, older adults and their families assistance as they assess the need for care and coordinate an overall plan of services to maximize the older person's independence in the home.
 Areas examined include medical care and supervision; home maintenance; personal care assistance; emergency response systems; financial needs; and living arrangements.
-Caregive Program provides information, advocacy and services to caregivers and grandparents raising grandchildren that help them adjust to caregiving roles and fill gaps in services or resources.
+Caregiver Program provides information, advocacy and services to caregivers and grandparents raising grandchildren that help them adjust to caregiving roles and fill gaps in services or resources.
 Services include caregiver support groups, educational opportunities, respite, counseling and limited financial assistance.

 Provides outpatient counseling for individuals, couples, and families.
 Individual, group, family, couples and senior therapy options are provided, in addition to specialized services such as anger management groups and preventative education programs.
 Special accommodations can be made to individuals and families who are struggling financially, and who qualify for services at a reduced fee.
 Most major insurances are accepted, as well as Medicaid.
-Please call 815-723-0331 to verify our current list of insurance providers.
+Please call 815-723-0331 to verify the current list of insurance providers.

 Family Caregiver Services

 Offers in-person, by phone or email assistance in identifying services and benefits available to your loved one or service to help the caregiver themselves.
 Services include funding for: respite care, gap-filling and legal support.
 Also available are caregiver counseling, monthly support groups and periodic educational workshops for caregivers.
 Monthly support groups meet the first Wednesday of every month from noon to 1:15.
 A light lunch is provided.
-Please call our office for location.
+Please call the Catholic Charities office for location.

 Grandparents or Other Older Relatives Raising Children